 Office of the Secretary of Defense

-Dr. Moreland advances theory, methods, practice, and provides curriculum innovation through research and education as a Research Advisor, Adjunct Professor, and Guest Lecturer for multiple universities to include Massachusetts Institute of Technology, George Washington University, University of Maryland, Johns Hopkins University, and Old Dominion University.
+Dr. Moreland advances theory, methods, practice, and provides curriculum innovation as a Doctoral Research Advisor, Adjunct Professor, and Guest Lecturer for universities including Massachusetts Institute of Technology, George Washington University, University of Maryland, Johns Hopkins University, and Old Dominion University.

 Hunton Andrews Kurth LLP

 Ms. Sheila Mortazavi is a partner at the law firm of Hunton Andrews Kurth LLP.
 Her practice covers all facets of intellectual property litigation and counseling, with a particular emphasis on patent infringement litigation across a wide range of technologies.

 Ms. Mortazavi has handled all phases of litigation before federal and state courts, the Patent Trial and Appeal Board, the International Trade Commission and arbitration panels, including pre-trial investiga-tion, fact and expert discovery, motion practice, trial and appellate practice.

 In addition to litigation, Ms. Mortazavi counsels clients on procurement and transfer of intellectual property rights, negotiation of licenses and other agreements, and evaluation of the scope, validity and enforceability of intellectual property rights.